Goats Milk toiletries from Bend Soap Company.

 He washed his fine blond hair with the unscented Bend Soap and his hair was SO soft and shiny.
 I’m loving the soaps as well, the unscented for my face cleared up some "I can't have acne I'm over 50!" that developed after I used a new sunscreen that my face and rosacea did NOT like.
 Within two days, my skin looked 100% better.
 I’ve never been able to use soap on my face, too drying, but the goat milk soap left my skin soft and smooth, didn’t burn my eyes, and calmed the redness that is the bane of rosacea.

 For a shower or bath for we humans, it’s great.
-Most commercial skincare products are made with a mixture of alcohols, synthetic fragrances, and other chemicals which strip our skin of its natural oils that keep it protected and are intended to defend it against becoming dry, irritated, and unhealthy.
+Most commercial skincare products are made with a mixture of alcohol, synthetic fragrances, and other chemicals that strip our skin of its natural oils that keep it protected and are intended to defend it against becoming dry, irritated, and unhealthy.
 I had a little rubber bucket of assorted bath products for my nightly bath, but I couldn't use them every night or my skin would dry out and itch.
 I hadn't learned yet that the GMO oils used in cheap bath products, even those touted as "moisturizing", can irritate and dry the skin.

 With the quality ingredients including palm oil, that they ensure is sustainably harvested, it’s no wonder.